 Restraint straps are not integrated.
 The thought is you want to get yourself and child way from the bike in the event of an accident.
 This makes intuitive sense to mountain bikers as they will always say its best to get as far away from the bike as possible if you were to come off.
 Personally, I don't even strap my kids into our traditional ibert front mounted seat for this reason.
 Of note, there currently are no safety standards for front mounted seats.
 The biggest risk with theses seats in our opinion is a foot being jammed in the front wheel or being wedged in between fork crown and tire.
 For this reason, we adopted a velcro strap for the tyke toter as it does not offer anything to secure little feet to the foot rest.

-This seat has it all.
-A well thought out design allowing for easy on/off once a headset spacer is mounted, this seat will also accommodate dropper posts on a mountain bike.
-Plagued with manufacturing issues on the first run, they have since changed vendors and created a much better product.
+One of our favorite pieces of gear ever, this seat has it all.
+A well thought out design allowing for easy on/off once a headset spacer is mounted, this seat will even accommodate dropper posts on a mountain bike.
+Anyone with a carbon mountain bike, this is definitely the off road seat for you as it does not touch the frame.
 We just took delivery of the 2.0 version and it is great!
 Our install video here.